 Being anti-racist means taking active action to fight against racism.
-Beverly Tatum, Ph.D, president emerita of Spelman College, previously told Elite Daily that to be anti-racist, you have "to actively work against the system of racism by taking action, supporting anti-racist policies and practices, and expressing anti-racist ideas."
+Beverly Tatum, Ph.D, president emerita of Spelman College and author of Why Are All the Black Kids Sitting Together in the Cafeteria?
+And Other Conversations About Race, tells Elite Daily that to be anti-racist, you have "to actively work against the system of racism by taking action, supporting anti-racist policies and practices, and expressing anti-racist ideas."
 You can't be a "passive" anti-racist, she says, so speaking to friends and family is an essential first step.
 Once you've taken the time to educate yourself on anti-racism with important resources such as literature, documentaries, and podcasts, you can start implementing changes into your own life.
 Since you can be passively racist by not taking action when you’re confronted with racism, anti-racism requires you to actively push back on systems of racism and instances of racism in your daily life.
 Here are a few things you can do to begin incorporating anti-racism in your day-to-day.

 Speak out when you see racism.

 Speaking out against racist comments from your friends, family, or colleagues is one way to advocate for change.
-Deborah L. Stroman, Ph.D, CLU, a leadership and equity professor at the University of North Carolina and racial equity consultant, previously told Elite Daily how anti-racism should begin with taking a look at yourself.
-"Take the time to reflect on how you are currently acting to uphold the current racist structures and culture," she said, which includes acknowledging and adjusting how you react to racist actions, jokes, or stereotypes among your friends and family.
+Deborah L. Stroman, Ph.D, CLU, a leadership and equity professor at the University of North Carolina and racial equity consultant, tells Elite Daily anti-racism should begin with taking a look at yourself.
+"Take the time to reflect on how you are currently acting to uphold the current racist structures and culture," she says, which includes acknowledging and adjusting how you react to racist actions, jokes, or stereotypes among your friends and family.

 When you encounter racist actions or statements closer to home, it can be tough to talk to your parents or extended family about the subject.
-Riana Anderson, Ph.D, an assistant professor at the University of Michigan's School of Public Health, previously told Elite Daily how important it is to speak out against racism when you’re with your family.
+Riana Anderson, Ph.D, an assistant professor at the University of Michigan's School of Public Health, tells Elite Daily how important it is to speak out against racism when you’re with your family.
 "It’s our job to get our parents to a place where they, as business owners or landowners or people in charge of systems that oppress people of color — if they can just have one shift in their thought process, then the world would be a better place because of it," Anderson says.
 She also brought up the importance of addressing extended family members, saying you should make sure to do enough research to back up your stance before you talk to them, by looking at a combination of statistics, your own anecdotal experiences, and media, to help illustrate your point.
-Che Johnson-Long, director of decarceration strategies at the Racial Action Justice Center in Georgia, previously told Elite Daily adds that when talking about racism, you should avoid very high-level academic language or jargon.
+Che Johnson-Long, director of decarceration strategies at the Racial Action Justice Center in Georgia, tells Elite Daily that when talking about racism with family or loved ones, you should avoid very high-level academic language or jargon.
 Johnson-Long explained, "We have a responsibility to talk to our folks in language that they understand.”

 Take action in your community.